-Hope Hicks takes expanded White House communications role amid search for Scaramucci replacement
+Hope Hicks takes interim White House communications role amid search for Scaramucci replacement

-Hope Hicks, President Trump’s trusted confidant and adviser, is taking on expanded communications responsibilities while the White House searches for a new communications director to replace Anthony Scaramucci, who was fired from the job after just 10 days, according to a White House official.
+Hope Hicks, President Trump’s trusted confidante and adviser, is taking on expanded communications responsibilities while the White House searches for a new communications director to replace Anthony Scaramucci, who was fired from the job after just 10 days, according to a White House official.

-Hicks will work with White House press secretary Sarah Huckabee Sanders in an interim and unofficial capacity to fill the role of the communications director while the White House works to find a permanent replacement — a search with which Hope will assist.
+Hicks will work with White House press secretary Sarah Huckabee Sanders in an interim capacity to fill the role of the communications director while the White House works to find a permanent replacement — a search with which Hope will assist.

 Hicks, 28, currently serves as Trump’s director of strategic communications, and is one of the president’s most loyal and trusted aides.
-She started as Trump’s press secretary during the 2015 campaign, and sits right outside the Oval Office.
+She started as Trump’s press secretary during the 2015 campaign and sits right outside the Oval Office.
 She also has close ties to the president’s daughter Ivanka and her husband, Jared Kushner, a senior White House adviser.

+A White House official said Hicks will serve as “interim White House communications director" and an announcement on a permanent replacement will be made at an "appropriate time.”

 The move comes amid a new round of tumult — and possible shake-ups — at the White House.
 In a freewheeling news conference Tuesday, Trump seemed to offer a moral equivalency between white supremacists and neo-Nazis who were responsible for violence in Charlottesville over the weekend that left one dead and scores injured and the counterprotesters.
 John Kelly, the new White House chief of staff who was brought in recently to impose order in the White House, watched, grim faced and arms folded, as the news conference unfolded.